bitrise-io/devcenter/_articles/reviews/build-logs.md

 When you run a build, a build log is generated automatically.
 Every build has its own log, with its own unique build log URL.
 The build log URL contains the build slug: a hexadecimal identifier for a specific build.

+{% include message_box.html type="note" title="Assisting Bitrise Support" content="When Bitrise Support asks for your build logs, the best thing to do is send the build URL."%}

 1. Log in to Bitrise and click on your app on the Apps page.
 2. Click the `Builds` tab.
 3. Select the build you want to check out.